-- Bring a few sheets of graph paper to the lab for making sketches of signals. - Check the 74LS04 and 74LS163A datasheets on the course web site and record the device pin-outs.
-Read the general description of each part to get an idea of how it works if you don't already know. - Read this entire lab write-up.
+- Bring a few sheets of graph paper to the lab for making sketches of signals. - Check the 74LS04 and 74LS74 datasheets on the course web site and record the device pinouts.
+Also, record the Function Table of the 74LS74A flip-flop, which describes its basic operation.
+Read the general description of each part to get an idea of how it works if you don't already know. - Read through this lab write-up.
 Note that each student will be doing the lab individually (i.e. not with a partner or group) so it is important that you take responsibility for understanding what the lab requires.